neo-jgrec/zappy/docs/Programs/GUI/Adding new commands.md

 ### Error handling

-The first thing you want to look at here is the **checkType** function, its first and last argument **tokens** and **__func__** nevers changes. the second argument is what you want to modify it correspond to the number of arguments that your funtion takes along with all their types.
+The first thing you want to look at here is the **checkType** function, its first and last arguments **tokens** and **__func__** never changes.
+The second argument is what you want to modify it correspond to the number of arguments that your funtion takes along with all their types.

-you have two types at your disposition INT and STRING if you wish to use something else it would require futher modification of the Parser.
+You have two types at your disposition INT and STRING if you wish to use something else it would require futher modification of the Parser.

-here is two example to see how it works :
+Here is two example to see how it works :

 1. function with 3 args of the same type (INT)\
 ```cpp